The Trials of Harry S. Truman: The Extraordinary Presidency of An Ordinary Man, 1945-1953

 The Trials of Harry S. Truman--the first full account of the Truman presidency in nearly thirty years—is a work of discovery, revealing a man far more complex than the customary "give 'em hell" provincial who, at age sixty, suddenly inherited the White House.
 More than six years of archival research and travels to Missouri, Washington, Berlin, and Korea, meant revisiting, and reassessing some of Truman's most critical decisions—from giving the order to use the world's first atomic bomb to seizing the nation's steel mills to the hasty call to support a tragic, "limited" war in Korea.
 It's also an intimate portrait of a man torn between his upbringing (and Confederate ancestry) and what he saw as a duty to support equal rights for African Americans.

-Truman's nearly eight years in office also opens a bright window onto mid-20th-century America, and a vibrant cast of characters, including rivalrous politicians; a generation of powerful columnists; the new breed of atomic scientists, and the commanding figures of World War II, along with such personalities as Joseph McCarthy, Billy Graham, and Mickey Spillane—all in an unsettled time of a federal "loyalty" program and rumors that Adolf Hitler was alive and living in Argentina.
+Truman's nearly eight years in office also opens a bright window onto mid-20th-century America, and a vibrant cast of characters, including rivalrous politicians; a generation of powerful columnists; the new breed of atomic scientists, and the commanding figures of World War II, along with such personalities as Senator Joe McCarthy, Billy Graham, and Mickey Spillane—all in an unsettled time of a federal "loyalty" program and rumors that Adolf Hitler was living in Argentina.
 One never forgets that this self-described common man, born in the Nineteenth Century, set the nation on a course that, for better or worse, continues into the Twenty-First.

 "Pitch-perfect…. clear-eyed, wise, and compassionate—in a word, humane.
 Jeffrey Frank's lovely book lets us see up close how Harry Truman's decisions, sometimes considered, sometimes not, laid the foundation for the kind of world power the United States is today."